pakholeung37/softwind/README.md

 # SoftWind

-Experimental editor built with vite sveltejs/kit and windicss.
+Experimental website demo built with vite sveltejs/kit and windicss.
 Proof of concept.

 ## Usage